-Dry conditions coupled with warm temperatures have created ideal conditions for the production of mosquitoes involved in the transmission of West Nile Virus (WNV).
-The District has found its first WNV positive mosquito samples for the season this week.
-While this is not unexpected, the positive samples have occurred earlier than in past years.
-The risk of WNV transmission is still low at this time, however the amplification of WNV within the adult mosquito population will increase as the summer progresses.
+Dry conditions coupled with warm temperatures have created ideal conditions for the production of mosquitoes involved in transmission of West Nile Virus (WNV) and positive samples have occurred earlier than in past years.
+Amplification of WNV within the adult mosquito population will increase as the summer progresses.

 Residents are encouraged to use a common sense approach in avoiding exposure to adult mosquitoes and any potential mosquito-borne diseases.
 Window screens should be inspected and repaired if damaged to prevent mosquitoes from entering the home.
 In addition, any openings around window air conditioners, clothes dryer vents, etc. should be eliminated for the same reason.
 If possible, avoid outdoor activities around dusk.
 If not possible, wear shoes, socks, long pants and a long-sleeved shirt.
 Loose fitting, light colored clothing is best.
 Appropriate use of insect repellents per manufacturer's instructions is recommended.